 When renovating a house to sell it, many people sacrifice historical features in the name of modern amenities and efficiencies.
-They often end up renovating the soul right out of the home.
-These upgrades actually do the opposite of what homeowners intend: remove value from the home.
+But these upgrades actually end up removing value from the home and renovating the soul right out of the home.
+The best renovations to do before selling bring in upgrades and keep the soul.

 This is especially true of historic homes.
-Any home built before 1969 is considered historic.
 If you’re worried about efficiency or money, there are many modern products that can help bring homes up to date.
 This way, you’re giving the new owners a move-in ready home while still giving them the chance to restore the house as they desire.

 Redfin lists windows and floors as two “More Expensive Options That Pay Off” when trying to sell a house.
 Here are some suggestions that make them cost less and pay off even more.